-Established for over twenty years and with a solid engineering background, our innovative approach to our customers' requirements has ensured that we have forged excellent relationships with many leading companies around the world.
+Established for over 20 years and with a solid engineering background, our innovative approach to our customers' requirements has ensured that we have forged excellent relationships with many leading broadcasters and production companies around the world.

 We are proud to announce Trans-Sport.tv has joined Mates in Mind, a registered charity which provides a framework to raise awareness, address the stigma surrounding mental health and improves positive mental wellbeing in the UK Construction Industries.

 The organisation is led by and for the industry in partnership with the Health in Construction Leadership Group and British Safety Council as well as other leading organisations and charities such as Mind, Samarians and Mental Health First Aid England.

 We recognise that the stigma often associated with poor mental health can often be perceived as difficult as the experience itself.
 Even though many of us will experience stress, depression or anxiety at some point in our lives, we may often be afraid to talk about it or to seek help and support.

 We want to demonstrate our commitment to improving the health and wellbeing of our workforce.
 Mates in Mind help us take an important step towards breaking the silence and stigma that can surround mental wellbeing in society, and in particular, in the construction industry.
 We are joining numerous other construction companies in supporting Mates in Mind, helping to improve the mental health and well-being of our people.

 As a Supporter of Mates in Mind, we also gain access to support and communication materials as well as a range of awareness and training programmes – helping us to take a joined-up approach to improving mental health & wellbeing.

 Commenting on Mates in Mind, William Cope, Rigger Manager